 We are selective in our exposure to utilities - often feeling that we can find better value elsewhere.
 However, the sector's regulated nature is attractive, and its more long-dated maturity profile means that it sits well with our philosophy of being long-term lenders.
 Southern Water is a regulated utility and we bought a new issue of senior operating company bonds during the quarter.
 We felt these were attractively priced - the company trades wider than the sector due to perceived operational and financial issues, but in our view operating performance is starting to improve, supported by significant new equity injections over the last few years.
-We also added a new 2040 issue from Thames Water.
-The bonds are at the operating company level and came at a very attractive spread.

 Social housing remains a key area for our sterling credit strategies.
 During the quarter a new issue of 2041 bonds from Places for People.
 The company owns and manages 240,000 properties across the UK and the bonds came at an attractive spread premium to the market.
+We also added Saltaire Finance; the bonds were issued under the Affordable Homes Guarantee Scheme and will be used to fund the development of more than 1,500 homes across the North East, the East Midlands and the East of England.
+The bonds came to market at a spread of 55bps over gilts - an attractive level given the UK Government guarantee.